Where do blisters come from?

 The most common type of blister for most individuals is the friction blister.
 In their most basic form, they occur due to increased shear stress between the surface of the skin and the rest of the body.

 The layer of the skin most susceptible to shear forces is the stratum spinosum.
 As this layer tears away from the tissues below, a plasma-like fluid leaks from the cells and begins to fill the gap that is created.
 This fluid encourages new growth and regeneration.

 Roughly 6 hours after the blister appears, cells at the base of the blister start to take up amino acids and nucleosides.
 These are the building blocks of protein and DNA.

 At 24 hours, cell division is markedly increased.
 New skin layers above the stratum spinosum are steadily formed.

 At 48 hours, a new layer of skin can be seen, and at 120 hours, a new upper layer of skin is visible.

 As these new cells develop, the fluid is reabsorbed and the swelling subsides.

 Painful blisters on the palm of the hands or soles of the feet are often caused by tissue shearing in deeper layers of the skin.
 These layers lie next to nerve endings, thereby producing more pain.

 Most blisters will heal without medical intervention.
 As the new skin grows beneath the blister, the fluid will slowly disappear and the skin will naturally dry and peel off.

 Blisters are best left intact to prevent infection of the affected area.

 Popping blisters is not recommended, because the bubble is a protective layer that fends off infection.

 Once the barrier is removed, the wound is open to potential invasion by bacteria and can become infected.

 Covering the blister with a band-aid or gauze can help protect it from additional trauma while it heals.

 If the blister bursts, resist the urge to peel off any dead skin on the top.

-Some over-the-counter (OTC) medications, such as hydrocolloid dressings, can help prevent further discomfort and encourage the healing process.
+Some medications, such as hydrocolloid dressings, can help prevent further discomfort and encourage the healing process.
+Hydrocolloid dressings are available for purchase online.